wptechprodigy/practical-react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app is bootstrapped using [Create React App](https://github.com/facebook/create-react-app).

+## What's this about?
+I am learning to making dynamic UI using react as part of my journey<br>
+to become a Fullstack *MERNP - MongoDB, Express, React, Node, and PostgreSQL* Engineer.

 ## Available Scripts